HoangViet144/DDP/README.md

 ## Frontend
 First of all, you need to install Node.js which can be found at https://nodejs.org/en/

-Second, on the terminal, run command:
+Second, in the terminal, change dir to frontend folder and run command:
 ```
 npm install
 ```